LiliaFramework/Lilia/documentation/docs/libraries/lia.inventory.md

 # Inventory Library

-This page documents inventory handling functions.
+This page documents the functions for working with inventories and item storage.

 ---

 ## Overview

-The inventory library manages item containers and grid inventories.
-It maintains a registry of inventory types in `lia.inventory.types` and caches loaded inventories in `lia.inventory.instances`.
-New inventory types can be registered and item transfers between inventories are handled automatically.
+The inventory library (`lia.inventory`) provides a comprehensive system for managing inventories, item storage, and container management in the Lilia framework.
+It includes inventory creation, item management, storage systems, and container functionality.

 ---